41y08h/fquery/README.md

 ![UC San Diego](https://github.com/41y08h/fquery/blob/main/media/ucsd-banner.png?raw=true)

 The University of California, San Diego has shifted to [fquery](https://github.com/41y08h/fquery/), _moving away from traditional state management solutions like provider, bloc, etc,_ as the backbone of their [mobile application](https://mobile.ucsd.edu/), which has over 30,000 users and serves as the app used by the generations of students.
 With fquery's efficient and easy-to-use async state management, the developers are now enjoying the comfort of seamless state management by refactoring spaghetti blocks of codes, even files with 200 lines to just 20 lines.
-They also noticed a significant reduction in the hot reload.
+They also noticed a significant reduction of time in the hot reload.

 All of this is only to have more time, and an easy-to-manage structure to develop the features that matter the most.
 They are confident that the codebase will continue to be manageable, and provide the team with a better structure.